Radweb/cordova-plugin-media-with-compression/README.md

          under the License.
 -->

+This is just a [fork of `cordova-plugin-media-with-compression`](https://github.com/remoorejr/cordova-plugin-media-with-compression) so that I can get it on npm quickly.

+---

 # cordova-plugin-media-with-compression

 This plugin is a modified version of cordova-plugin-media that provides the ability to record and play back audio files on a device.